score-spec/docs/content/en/docs/override/_index.md

 By default, the Score implementation tool looks for a `score.yaml` file and overrides the declared defaults with in that file, if `overrides.score.yaml` exits.

-The following Score implementations support passing an override file as an argument.
+The following Score implementation CLIs support passing an override file as an argument.

 - `score-compose`
 - `score-helm`